-Paintings by Willy Russell will go on display at Kirkby Gallery this May in the playwright’s first ever solo art exhibition.
+Paintings by Willy Russell have gone on display at Kirkby Gallery in the playwright’s first ever solo art exhibition.

-Having discovered his talent for painting little more than a decade ago, this collection of work will show a side to Willy Russell that most people will not have seen before.
+Having discovered his talent for painting little more than a decade ago, this collection of work shows a side to Willy Russell that most people will not have seen before.

 From glorious landscape watercolours and acrylics to experimental semi-abstract works in acrylic inks, the collection of paintings which make up the Another Aspect exhibition vividly bring to life Willy Russell’s journey as a visual artist.

 The collection reveals for the first time a wholly new aspect to the talents of the man widely known for stage and screen works including Educating Rita, Shirley Valentine and Blood Brothers.

 Willy’s decision to host his first ever solo art exhibition came about after working with Tina Ball and the team at Knowsley Council’s Kirkby Gallery, who curated an exhibition in 2015 called Willy Russell: Behind the Scenes, charting his writing career and highlighting his Knowsley roots and links through material taken from the extensive Willy Russell Archive at Liverpool John Moores University.”

 Willy says: “Tina and her team did such a brilliant job with the Archive exhibition that when it came to exhibiting my art work, the idea of the Kirkby Gallery seemed just right and natural – although I had no idea if others would agree.
 Somewhat nervously I tentatively suggested it to Tina, who said: “I’ve been wanting to ask you for ages!”